natia-miscere/natia-miscere.github.io/feats/first-layer/trooper/personal.md

 Trooper may attack with melee weapon as swift action instead of standard action.
 You also gain a holster for a melee weapon regardless of the Loadout selected.

-### Extra Grenade (Rank: Private First Class)
+### Grenadier (Rank: Private First Class)

-Trooper gains 1 grenade slot regardless of Loadout.
+Trooper gains 1 grenade slot regardless of Loadout. **Grenades targetting a ground always hits.** You do not suffer critical failure when throwing grenades.

 ### Second Wind (Achievement)